Additional Information & FAQs

 What is the Activity Level of the tours?

-These are active tours with considerable walking, standing and outdoor exploring.
+These are active tours with walking, standing and outdoor exploring.
 Guests should be in good health and able to…

 - Walk on uneven pavement and open fields at least 2 miles